cal-cs184-student/hw2-meshedit-sp24-008/writeup/writeup.md

 cube and regularize vertex degrees by flipping edges, then we can obtain a rounder shape.

+### Extra Credit: Boundary support

-EC: We also implemented boundary checks such that boundary edges are preserved and not moved or smoothed.
+We also implemented boundary checks such that boundary edges are preserved and not moved or smoothed.
 See beetle below.
 Boundary vertices do not move, and boundary edges are split in the middle instead of using the Loop formula.

 | Cube                          | Preprocessed cube          | Beetle boundary case          |